-The Antique Boat Museum was excited to reintroduce our lecture series in 2021!
+The Antique Boat Museum is excited to present our Homer L. Dodge Lecture Series!
 Spanning all four seasons and a range of topics, we hope to be able to bring local history and boating life to you throughout the year whether you are with us in the 1000 Islands or far away and missing the River.

 Note: All lectures, unless indicated otherwise, will be held in a hybrid in-person/virtual format.
 If you are unable to join us in-person, we invite you to join us via Youtube live stream.
 The live stream link for each lecture can be found below.